Thrifty Food Plan

 The Thrifty Food Plan (TFP) is one of four USDA-designed food plans specifying categories and amounts of foods to provide adequate nutrition.
 The other plans are known as the Low-Cost, Moderate-Cost, and Liberal food plans.
 Each plan specifies a number of pounds per week for each of 58 food categories for different age groups, for men, women, and children.

-The TFP is used as the basis for designing Food Stamp Program benefits.
-It is the cheapest food plan and is calculated monthly using data collected for the consumer price index (CPI).
-It is not the same as the food components of the CPI.
-The monthly cost of the TFP used for the Food Stamp Program represents a national average of expenditures (four-person household consisting of an adult couple and two school-age children) adjusted for other household sizes through the use of a formula reflecting economies of scale.
-For food stamp purposes, the TFP as priced each June sets maximum benefit levels for the fiscal year beginning the following October.
+The TFP serves as the basis for designing Food Stamp Program benefits.
+It is the least expensive food plan, calculated monthly using consumer price index (CPI) data but differs from the CPI's food components.
+The TFP cost represents a national average for a four-person household (adult couple and two school-age children) and is adjusted for other household sizes using a formula that reflects economies of scale.
+Each June, the TFP sets maximum food stamp benefits for the fiscal year starting in October.